-Systemic change in health care delivery in Zambia
+Systemic Change in Healthcare Delivery in Zambia

 In Zambia, the health sector faces many challenges: Inadequate supply and a shortage of skilled health care workers result in high mortality rates.
 As in many other countries of the Global South, nurses and midwives build the cornerstone of the country’s health care system, especially in rural areas.
 To improve access to health care for Zambian’s rural population, the Hilti Foundation, together with its implementing partner SolidarMed and local hospitals, have launched in 2012 a vocational training project for nurses and midwives and continuously developed it since then.